Dan Norris: Mayoralty

 There was a dispute between WECA members and Norris over the mayor's powers, in particular a power to veto alternative proposals to their joint committee which included North Somerset Council.
-The four local authorities’ monitoring officers, who give legal advice, stated the veto could arguably amount to maladministration.
+The four local authorities' monitoring officers, who give legal advice, stated the veto could arguably amount to maladministration.
 On 15 October 2021, the four council leaders did not attend a WECA meeting with the mayor, which meant over £50 million of spending decisions could not be made.
 Norris stated: "I would agree that [my predecessor] gave into them, I am not prepared to do that ...
 I'm not really bothered about procedures or legal arguments, frankly.
 I'm determined to get policies through and things delivered."
 A former non-voting member of WECA, Vice-Chancellor of the University of the West of England Professor Steve West, was appointed as mediator in the dispute.
 In November 2021, after taking new legal advice, Norris agreed not to claim veto powers on decisions involving North Somerset.

 Following the publication of the Grant Thornton report, the Department for Levelling Up, Housing and Communities placed WECA on a monitoring watchlist, so if there is not improvement this could result in a "best value" improvement panel being imposed or government best value inspectors taking over control of WECA.
 WECA was issued a "best value" notice by DLUHC in March 2024.
 The government announced WECA had been released from "special measures" in March 2025.

-In November 2021, the combined authority submitted a plan for a "seamless" public transport system with a single brand and payment system across buses and trains and across different operators.
-South Gloucestershire Council asked for funding from WECA for a pedestrianisation scheme on Thornbury's high street, which Norris threatened to withhold unless the council further consulted residents.
-In the same month, Norris signed WECA up to a charter committing to support staff diagnosed with terminal illness, and urged organisations across the West of England to do likewise.
+In November 2021, Norris signed WECA up to a charter committing to support staff diagnosed with terminal illness, and urged organisations across the West of England to do likewise.
 He supported a strike by the University and College Union in Bristol in December 2021.